-Now this budget has the same income as our first example, but four additional expenses, three credit cards and a car payment, leaving it at a deficit of $128.77 per month.
-This is a problem that needs to be address by cutting expenses or adding income immediately.
-Leaving the deficit can led to continuing to use debt to cover expenses and compiling a bigger pile of debt.
+Now this budget has the same income as our first example, but four additional expenses, three credit cards, and a car payment leaving it at a deficit of $128.77 per month.
+This is a problem that needs to be addressed by cutting expenses or adding income immediately.
+Leaving the deficit can lead to continuing to use debt to cover expenses and compiling a bigger pile of debt.

 Let’stake a close up look at a debt example.
 I have sorted the debts from lowest to highest balance.
 This is the basic principle behind the debt snowball, you attacked the debt with the lowest balance first until it’s gone.
 This helps build momentum.
 You still continue to make minimum payments on all other debts.
 Any extra money you have gets applied to payments for your lowest debt.
 Once that is paid off you move on to the next lowest balance debt.

-The one thing that is not captured is along the way you are still making minimum payments on all debts, so each balance will be decreasing.
-I have not captured that in my examples.
+The one thing that is not captured is since you are still making minimum payments on all debts, each balance will be decreasing.
+That is not reflected in my examples.